smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMonthlyUploadDataCap-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the maximum total bytes in GB that Delivery Optimization is allowed to upload to Internet peers in each calendar month.
-The value 0 (zero) means unlimited; No monthly upload limit's applied if 0 is set.
-The default value is 5120 (5 TB).
+Specifies the maximum bytes in GB that Delivery Optimization is allowed to upload to Internet peers in each calendar month.
 <!-- DOMonthlyUploadDataCap-Description-End -->

 <!-- DOMonthlyUploadDataCap-Editable-Begin -->